Signals Are Not States: Neuro-Symbolic Safeguards for Culturally Aware Classroom AI: Introduction

-This paper argues that the same design principle should be applied to classroom AI.
-We introduce \method{} (\textbf{N}euro-\textbf{S}ymbolic \textbf{C}lassroom \textbf{R}easoning), an original framework that treats classroom inference as a four-stage process: (1) \emph{perceptual grounding} from raw streams into candidate observations, (2) \emph{symbolic abstraction} into typed classroom facts with confidence and provenance, (3) \emph{executable reasoning} over those facts to derive hypotheses, summaries, or answers, and (4) \emph{governance} through uncertainty thresholds, privacy rules, and deployment policies.
-Alongside the framework, we define a benchmark protocol centered on educationally meaningful tasks and reliability-oriented evaluation.
+This paper proposes \method (\textbf{N}euro-\textbf{S}ymbolic \textbf{C}lassroom \textbf{R}easoning), a framework for stereotype-aware classroom AI. \method treats classroom inference as a four-stage process: (1) perceptual grounding from raw streams into candidate observations, (2) symbolic abstraction into typed facts with confidence, provenance, and cultural scope, (3) executable reasoning over those facts to derive evidence-grounded hypotheses, and (4) governance through uncertainty thresholds, stereotype-risk policies, privacy rules, and abstention.
+The core design principle is to separate \emph{observable facts} from \emph{construct hypotheses} and from \emph{stereotype-risk claims}.
+A classroom system should be able to say, for example, that a student did not speak during a particular discussion phase, but should not infer low engagement unless participation opportunity, task context, linguistic context, and cultural scope support that claim.

-Our contributions are fourfold: \begin{itemize}[leftmargin=1.2em,itemsep=1pt,topsep=2pt] \item We formalize classroom multimodal inference as a neuro-symbolic problem in which perceptual outputs become explicit intermediate facts rather than hidden latent states. \item We propose \method{}, a concrete systems blueprint for grounding, reasoning, abstention, and governance in classroom AI. \item We define an evaluation agenda spanning state inference, language--vision alignment, temporal intervention logic, collaboration analysis, and multilingual classroom reasoning. \item We articulate why classrooms should be treated as a \emph{critical domain} for multimodal AI, requiring construct alignment, privacy-aware data minimization, and explicit human oversight. \end{itemize}
+Our contributions are fourfold: \begin{itemize}[leftmargin=1.2em,itemsep=1pt,topsep=2pt] \item We define stereotype-prone classroom inference as a cross-cultural safety problem in which culturally situated behaviors are overgeneralized into claims about engagement, ability, discipline, participation, collaboration, or teaching practice. \item We propose \method, a neuro-symbolic framework that separates observable multimodal evidence from culturally loaded construct-level claims using typed facts, uncertainty, provenance, and cultural scope. \item We introduce a stereotype-aware benchmark agenda for classroom AI, including culture-conditioned prompts, counterfactual cultural robustness, multilingual/code-switched reasoning, participation-opportunity analysis, and red-team evaluation of stereotype-prone claims. \item We specify governance and mitigation policies that require evidence sufficiency, cross-modal support, calibrated abstention, and human review before issuing high-stakes student-, group-, or teacher-level claims. \end{itemize}